kirstin/kirstinheidler.co.uk/pages/about-me.md

 ## Background and Experience

 - Foundation Degree in Counselling (Coleg Sir Gâr, completion 2026)
+- Registered Member of the BACP
 - MSc in IT Systems Engineering (Universität Potsdam, completion 2017)
 - Over 12 years of experience with Nonviolent Communication and facilitation
 - Training in Restorative Circles, Focusing and relational practices
 - Facilitation of conflict processes in communities and groups
 - Ongoing involvement in international NVC learning communities

+**I have completed counselling placements with**:

+- NewPathways, supporting survivors of sexual violence
+- The Bereavement Service at Glangwili Hospital

+Through this work, I have supported clients with experiences of trauma, loss, shame and complex emotional challenges.
+Where helpful I draw on body awareness and grounding practices to support emotional regulation.

+I engage in ongoing professional development and reflective practice, and work under regular supervision in line with ethical guidelines.